yuanheTian/ChiMed/README.md

 ## Request the ChiMed Dataset

 To request the ChiMed Dataset, please download the contract in this repository ([English](./User_Contract_(English).pdf), [Chinese](./ChiMed_数据集使用协议（中文）.pdf)), fill the request form, sign it, and send the request file to `yhtian@uw.edu`.
-We will e-mail the data to the e-mail address provided in the request form within three business days if the request form meets our requirement.
+We will e-mail the data to the e-mail address provided in the request form within three business days if the request form meets our requirements.

-Please read the following instructions before submit your request form:
+Please read the following instructions before submitting your request form:
-* If your affiliation is in China, please use the [Chinese version](./ChiMed_数据集使用协议（中文）.pdf) of the contract and fill it in Chinese (including the signiture).
+* If your affiliation is in China, please use the [Chinese version](./ChiMed_数据集使用协议（中文）.pdf) of the contract and fill it in Chinese (including the signature).
-* Because the Dataset is restrict to **non-commercial** use, we only accepted e-mail addresses that end with `.edu`.
+* Because the Dataset is restricted to **non-commercial** use, we only accepted e-mail addresses that end with `.edu`.
-* To submit a request with signiture, one way is to print the request form, sign, and scan it.
+* To submit a request with a signature, one way is to print the request form, sign, and scan it.

 ## Important Things to Note before Using the Data